Comparison

 - What is the difference between nanoclaw and zeroclaw?

-- nanoclaw: A lightweight alternative to OpenClaw for secure agent execution. zeroclaw: Fast, small, and fully autonomous AI personal assistant infrastructure.
+- nanoclaw: A lightweight alternative to OpenClaw that runs in containers for security, connecting to various messaging apps using Anthropic's Agents SDK. zeroclaw: Fast, small, and fully autonomous AI personal assistant infrastructure.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose nanoclaw over zeroclaw?

 - Choose nanoclaw over zeroclaw when nanoclaw is primarily TypeScript; zeroclaw is Rust; License: nanoclaw is MIT, zeroclaw is Apache-2.0; NanoClaw and zeroclaw both offer lightweight, autonomous AI personal assistant infrastructure that emphasizes security and simplicity.
-They solve similar problems but with different implementations; Tags unique to nanoclaw: claude-skills, openclaw, ai-assistant, agents-sdk; - When you need a secure execution environment for AI agents that runs in OS-level isolated containers rather than with shared memory.
+They solve similar problems but with different implementations; Tags unique to nanoclaw: ai-agents, ai-assistant, claude-code, claude-skills; When your goal is a secure environment leveraging Docker containers for running AI agents across multiple messaging platforms including WhatsApp, Telegram, Slack, Discord, and Gmail.

 - When should I choose zeroclaw over nanoclaw?

-- Choose zeroclaw over nanoclaw when zeroclaw is primarily Rust; nanoclaw is TypeScript; License: zeroclaw is Apache-2.0, nanoclaw is MIT; Requirements: - The installation process is flexible and can be prebuilt or built from source.; - Users have the option to install specific applications and feature sets using custom flags during installation.; NanoClaw and zeroclaw both offer lightweight, autonomous AI personal assistant infrastructure that emphasizes security and simplicity.
-They solve similar problems but with different implementations; Tags unique to zeroclaw: ml, infra, ai, agentic; zeroclaw ships Docker support for self-hosted deployment; - You need a tool that is **highly customizable** with support for custom feature sets and presets.
+- Choose zeroclaw over nanoclaw when zeroclaw is primarily Rust; nanoclaw is TypeScript; License: zeroclaw is Apache-2.0, nanoclaw is MIT; NanoClaw and zeroclaw both offer lightweight, autonomous AI personal assistant infrastructure that emphasizes security and simplicity.
+They solve similar problems but with different implementations; Tags unique to zeroclaw: agent, ai, zeroclaw; zeroclaw ships Docker support for self-hosted deployment; You require an autonomous personal assistant infrastructure that is both fast and lightweight, making it suitable for environments with limited computing resources or where quick setup times are a top.

 - When should I avoid nanoclaw?